-- Students who request aid for themselves; - Students who request aid for another student(s); - Students for whom aid is rendered; and - Students whose violations of alcohol or drug policies were discovered because of a call for medical assistance.
+- · Students who request aid for themselves; - Students who request aid for another student(s); - · Students for whom aid is rendered; and - · Students whose use or possession of alcohol and/or drugs were discovered because of a call for medical assistance.

-In the situation where a student needs medical assistance, the student(s) who requests and/or receives emergency medical aid and fully complies with University, medical, and/or law enforcement personnel will not be issued disciplinary sanctions nor have conduct files created for any violation of the University's drug or alcohol policies that occurred in connection with the reported incident.
+In the situation where a student needs medical assistance, the student(s) who requests and/or receives emergency medical aid and fully complies with University, medical, and/or law enforcement personnel will not be issued disciplinary sanctions nor have conduct files created for the use or possession of alcohol and/or drugs that occurred in connection with the reported incident.

-If the University of Montana becomes aware of students who violated the drug or alcohol policies because of a call for medical assistance, then these students will also be covered by the Medical Amnesty policy.
+If the University of Montana becomes aware of student's use or possession of drugs and/or alcohol because of a call for medical assistance, then these students will also be covered by the Medical Amnesty policy.